Coronavirus information (updated 01 September 2021)

 Paper copies of certificates and transcripts for everyone who has graduated in absence during the lockdown period will be produced and posted as soon as staff are able to return to the workplace.
 Further copies may be ordered once this service is available again.

 A service that allows you to access your official transcript electronically remains in place and has been enhanced to include an image of your graduation certificate.
 This subscription service to Digitary allows you to share documents on-line with other organisations such as employers or other educational institutions.
-Further information is available here.
+Further information is available on the University website.